Tour type: Small Group

 Breakfast, Lunch, Dinner

-We start our tour of Aswan with a trip to the island temple complex of Philae visiting the impressive Aswan High Dam en-route.
-The Philae temple remains one of Egypt's most romantic and picturesque sites having been completely relocated following work on the Dam.
-The rest of the day is free to explore the colourful souks and markets found in the town or watch the sunset over the River Nile.
+Our tours in Aswan include a trip to the beautiful island temple complex of Philae which we visit by boat.
+The Philae temple remains one of Egypt’s most romantic and picturesque sites having been completely relocated following work on the Dam.
+We'll also see the impressive Aswan High Dam which was constructed to form Lake Nasser.
+T

 On board 5-star cruise boat